BhathiyaPrasad/Budget-App/readme.md

 4. With Scanner keyword I created input Fields in Terminal.

-5. Then I Input the Data Like ( Name, Date,
+5. Then I Input the Data Like ( Name, Date, Description